eclipse-xfsc/oid4-vci-authorization-bridge/README.md

 # Introduction

-The pre authorization provides the new grant type for the OID4VCI flow to support issuing operations with the pre authorization flow.
-This bridge can be later configured in the open id configuration under the type urn:ietf:params:oauth:grant-type:pre-authorized_code which is defined in the [OID4VCI Spec](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#credential-offer-parameters) The service it self consists of a redis db which contains the temporary stored codes/pins and nonces for the requested codes which can be later exchange by an custom token endpoint to the authorization requestor.
+The oid4 vci authorization bridge provides the new grant type for the OID4VCI flow to support issuing operations with the pre authorization flow.
+This bridge can be configured to the open id configuration under the type urn:ietf:params:oauth:grant-type:pre-authorized_code which is defined in the [OID4VCI Spec](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#credential-offer-parameters) The service it self consists of a redis db which contains the temporary stored codes/pins and nonces for the requested codes which can be later exchange by the  token endpoint to the authorization requestor.

 # Flows